Submission Shark Community | Instagram: @zer0darl3rdy

 "Never had much but a dollar and a dream." -Alex Baker

 Jiu-Jitsu has taught me many things.
-One of the most important being self-discipline.
+One of the most important being self-disciplined.
 It has also taught me that everyone is different but when we come together and share knowledge it enables every one of us to grow, because what someone may know I may not know, and what I may know they may not know.
 So we should share our knowledge with each other so we can make each other better and grow together.

 Jiu-Jitsu also taught me that not everyone is who they seem.
 I say this for one main reason.
 Jiu-jitsu practitioners are among some of the most dangerous/deadly people in the world, but yet most people who train are among the nicest people that I’ve ever met also.